Zolpidem: Recreational use

 Zolpidem has potential for medical misuse when the drug is continued long term without or against medical advice, or for recreational use when the drug is taken to achieve a "high".
 The transition from medical use of zolpidem to high-dose addiction or drug dependence can occur with use, but some believe it may be more likely when used without a clinical recommendation to continue using it, when physiological drug tolerance leads to higher doses than the usual 5 mg or 10 mg, when consumed through insufflation or injection, or when taken for purposes other than as a sleep aid.
 Recreational use is more prevalent in those having been dependent on other drugs in the past, but tolerance and drug dependence can still sometimes occur in those without a history of drug dependence.
 Chronic users of high doses are more likely to develop physical dependence on the drug, which may cause severe withdrawal symptoms, including seizures if abrupt withdrawal from zolpidem occurs.

 Other drugs, including benzodiazepines and zopiclone, are also found in high numbers of suspected drugged drivers.
 Many drivers have blood levels far exceeding the therapeutic dose range, suggesting a high degree of excessive-use potential for benzodiazepines, zolpidem, and zopiclone.
 U.S. Congressman Patrick J. Kennedy says that he was using zolpidem (Ambien) and promethazine (Phenergan) when he was caught driving erratically at 3 a.m.
 "I simply do not remember getting out of bed, being pulled over by the police, or being cited for three driving infractions," Kennedy said.

 As of 2009, nonmedical use of zolpidem is common for some adolescents.
 Some users have reported decreased anxiety, mild euphoria, perceptual changes, visual distortions, and hallucinations.
 Zolpidem was used by Australian Olympic swimmers at the London Olympics in 2012, leading to controversy.

+International travel

+Zolpidem is among the agents used in the short-term management of insomnia associated with jet lag, typically at doses of 5–10 mg.
+Its clinical use, similar to that of other hypnotics, is constrained by the potential for adverse effects and dependence, and guidelines generally recommend limiting treatment duration to short periods, usually under one week.